 What is measles?

-However, outbreaks still occur, with overseas visitors and returning residents bringing back the virus, so it is important to make sure your child is vaccinated on time.
+It’s important to make sure your child is vaccinated on time.

 What are the symptoms of measles?

-Some early signs and symptoms of measles include:
+Some early symptoms of measles are:

 - conjunctivitis (sore, red eyes)